Qovery/qovery-client-ws-go/docs/NodeResourceDto.md

 ### NewNodeResourceDto

-`func NewNodeResourceDto(cpuMilli int64, ephemeralStorageGib int64, memoryMib int64, pods int64, ) *NodeResourceDto`
+`func NewNodeResourceDto(cpuMilli int64, ephemeralStorageMib int64, memoryMib int64, pods int64, ) *NodeResourceDto`

 NewNodeResourceDto instantiates a new NodeResourceDto object This constructor will assign default values to properties that have it defined,